maxharlow/tutorials/intro-to-sql-for-analysis/README.md

 Getting your data in
 --------------------

 We are going to be looking at crime.
 Go to [the data section of data.police.uk] (https://data.police.uk/data/) and select a police force you are interested in and generate your download.
+Open the .zip file and extract it to your Documents folder or another convenient location.
 You should end up with a CSV file.

-If you open the data file in Excel you might notice it's quite nice clean data -- CSV format, no colours or other formatting, no full-width title rows, etc. Though SQL is great for querying data, it's not so great for cleaning it.
+If you open the CSV file in Excel you might notice it's quite nice clean data -- CSV format, no colours or other formatting, no full-width title rows, etc. Though SQL is great for querying data, it's not so great for cleaning it.
 If your data did need cleaning it would probably be easier to run in through a tool such as [OpenRefine] (http://openrefine.org/) at this point.

 Before we actually import the the main crime dataset we first need to create a table for it to go in: